ROCm-LS/monai/docs/reference/support-limitations.rst

   - Supports hipCIM for pre-processing and post-processing of medical images.

-  - Efficient handling of whole-slide imaging (WSI) data through GPU-optimized implementations of color augmentation, spatial transformations, and intensity scaling.
+  - Efficiently handles whole-slide imaging (WSI) data through GPU-optimized implementations of color augmentation, spatial transformations, and intensity scaling.

-  - Accelerated transforms, morphological operations, and data augmentation that outperform CPU-only pipelines, particularly in workflows such as whole-slide imaging, patch extraction, and real-time augmentation.
+  - Provides accelerated transforms, morphological operations, and data augmentation that outperform CPU-only pipelines, particularly in workflows such as whole-slide imaging, patch extraction, and real-time augmentation.

 - GPU acceleration

   - Leverages AMD Instinct GPUs for high-throughput inference.

-  - Optimized memory and compute performance for large-scale medical datasets.
+  - Delivers optimized memory and compute performance for large-scale medical datasets.

 - Extensibility